lazariv/hpc-compendium/contribute_container.md

 To follow its progress let it run in a single shell (terminal window) and open another one for the other steps.

 You can view the documentation via [http://localhost:8000](http://localhost:8000) in your browser, now.

+You can now update the contents in you preferred editor.
 The running container automatically takes care of file changes and rebuilds the documentation.

+With the details described below, it will then be easy to follow the guidelines for local correctness checks before submitting your changes and requesting the merge.

 ### Run the Proposed Checks Inside Container

 (Remember to keep the local web server running in the other shell.)
-Now, change to the `hpc-compendium` directory and set the environment variable DC to save a lot of keystrokes :-)
+First, change to the `hpc-compendium` directory and set the environment variable DC to save a lot of keystrokes :-)
 ```
 DC='docker exec -it hpc-compendium bash -c '
 ```